 All of our hotels are operated under franchise, management or operating lease agreements with franchisors or hotel management companies, such as Marriott and Hilton.
 In general, under these arrangements, the franchisor or brand manager provides marketing services and room reservations and certain other operating assistance, but requires us to pay significant fees to it and to maintain the hotel in a required condition.
 If we fail to maintain these required standards, then the franchisor or hotel brand may terminate its agreement with us and obtain damages for any liability we may have caused.
 Moreover, from time to time, we may receive notices from franchisors or the hotel brands regarding our alleged non-compliance with the franchise agreements or brand standards, and we may disagree with these claims that we are not in compliance.
 Any disputes arising under these agreements could also lead to a termination of a franchise, management or operating lease agreement and a payment of liquidated damages.
 Such a termination may trigger a default or acceleration of our obligations under some of our debt instruments.
 In addition, as our franchise, management or operating lease agreements expire, we may not be able to renew them on favorable terms or at all.
 If we were to lose a franchise or hotel brand for a particular hotel, it could harm the operation, financing or value of that hotel due to the loss of the franchise or hotel brand name, marketing support and centralized reservation system.
-Furthermore, the loss of a franchise license at a particular hotel could harm our relationship with the franchisor or brand management agreement for the particular hotel.
-Accordingly, if we lose one or more franchise licenses or brand management agreement for the particular hotel.
-Accordingly, if we lose one or more franchise licenses or brand management agreements, it could materially and adversely affect our results of operations and profitability as well as limit or slow our future growth.
+Furthermore, the loss of a franchise license at a particular hotel could harm our relationship with the franchisor or brand manager and cause us to incur significant costs to obtain a new franchise license or brand management agreement for the particular hotel.
+Accordingly, if we lose one or more franchise licenses or brand management agreements of operations and profitability as well as limit or slow our future growth.